Multiparty private offers FAQ

 The standard commercial marketplace agency fee applies to ISVs on their partner price they configure to their channel partner.
 The standard marketplace fee won't be applied to the channel partner's markup.
 To learn more, see Multiparty private offers.

-What reporting will be available in Partner Center for multiparty private offers?
+What reporting is available in Partner Center for multiparty private offers?